kj4lxc/ATS-Pterodactyl/README.md

 | Dedicated| 27015 |
 | Query    | 27016   |

+--**Make sure during server setup that the autostart server box is unchecked**--

 # Setup
 You must generate the required server config files necessary to run the server in game on ATS.
 To do so you **MUST** have console enabled.